 - End the session for all participants, ensuring learners are not left alone and unsupervised in a lesson/session the practitioner has left.

 - Be mindful of the need for confidentiality; especially if live-streaming a lesson from a venue where other adults or children are present.

 Practitioners should join the lesson/session before the scheduled time to ensure a proper connection and review the lesson plan so they feel prepared for an effective lesson/session.

 A practitioner can co-pilot by joining the lesson/session but does not have to turn the camera or microphone on.

-If you intend on recording a lesson to share with learners at a later date, this should be done as a live-streaming event asynchronous activity without learners being present in the recording.
+Top tip - If you intend on recording a lesson or session to share with learners at a later date, this should be done as a live-streaming event or pre-recorded lesson, without learners present.